SeptdirWorkshop/.github/SUPPORT.md

 ## Support policy
 * Technical support requests are processed free of charge
-* Ready-made solutions are supported free of charge, with the exception of [priority support](https://www.septdir.com/support#priority)
+* Ready-made solutions are supported free of charge
-* If you disagree with the decision or deadlines, you can use the [priority support](https://www.septdir.com/support#priority)
 * The organization has the right to refuse to provide any support